Sometimes people wonder about their house.

 - Around 4V for cows could get some testing and improvement from the electrical power company.

-As I dug into trying to understand the science behind this (remember, my favourite subject is science so I get curious about some of this stuff), here were some things I learned:
+As I dug into trying to understand the science behind this, here were some other related things I learned:

 When you turn off the main electrical panel in your house, you are turning off the hot wire, not the neutral/ground wire.
 This means that anything that comes in a “stray voltage on a neutral/ground wire” continues to flow inside, even if the main breaker is totally off.
 But the overall amount of EF does still decrease to a certain extent when the breakers are off because you’ve stopped the power on the hot wire.
 This is behind the idea of building biologists recommending that sensitive people turn breakers off for sleeping in any house.